-In the three months ended March 31, 2005 and 2004, we recorded income tax expense of \$26.4 million and \$6.6 million, respectively.
-The increase was primarily due to increased taxable net income.
+For the quarter ended June 30, 2005, we recorded income tax expense of \$33.7 million, compared to \$17.3 million for the same period in 2004.
+For the six months ended June 30, 2005, we recorded income tax expense of \$60.1 million, compared to \$23.8 million for the same period in 2004.
+The increases were primarily due to increased taxable net income.
 We have not recorded a benefit for U.S. federal and state deferred tax assets due to the uncertainty of their realization.

-In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of deferred tax assets will not be realized.
+In assessing the realizability of deferred tax assets, management considers whether, under FAS 109 terminology, it is more likely than not that some portion or all of deferred tax assets will not be realized.
 The realization of deferred tax assets is based on several factors, including the Company's past earnings and the scheduling of deferred tax liabilities and projected income from operating activities.
-Management does not believe it is more likely than not that the deferred tax assets relating to U.S. federal and state operations are realizable.
-The amount of the deferred tax asset considered realizable, however, will be increased in the near future if the Company continues to accumulate additional positive evidence in future periods that will be sufficient to indicate it is more likely than not that the deferred tax asset will be realized.
+Currently, management does not believe it is more likely than not that the deferred tax assets relating to U.S. federal and state operations are realizable.
+However, depending on our continued ability to achieve profitability, we may have sufficient evidence in the third quarter of fiscal 2005 to conclude that realization of additional deferred tax assets is more likely than not and thus realize a tax benefit in that period from a reduction of our deferred tax asset valuation allowance.

 VeriSign follows FIN 18, "Accounting for Income Taxes in Interim Periods," and APB 28, "Interim Financial Reporting" for its quarterly income tax provision.
 Accordingly, management's guidance regarding the effects of the realizability of the deferred tax assets on continuing operations, goodwill, and additional paid-in capital remain materially unchanged from the guidance provided in Note 13, "Income Taxes," in our Form 10-K for the year ended December 31, 2004.
 As such, if the valuation allowance relating to deferred tax assets were released as of December 31, 2004, approximately \$240.7 million would be credited to the statement of operations, \$268.6 million would be credited to additional paid-in capital, and \$5.4 million would be credited to goodwill.
 However, management would continue to apply a valuation allowance of \$33.4 million to the deferred tax asset for capital loss carryforwards, and \$48.9 million to the deferred tax asset relating to the write-down of investments, due to the limited carryover life of such tax attributes.
+These amounts do not reflect the effects to the deferred tax assets and liabilities from the acquisition this quarter of LightSurf Technologies, Inc. Had we not applied a valuation allowance and thus a zero net deferred tax asset balance relating to the acquisition of Lightsurf, we would have recorded deferred tax assets of \$5.8 million and deferred tax liabilities of \$17.7 million.
+If we release our valuation allowance, as described above,, the net \$11.9 million of deferred tax liability will be recorded and goodwill will be increased by the same amount.